J0shCIbad/CPSC240-x86AssemblyHW/IntArraySum (240 HW 2)/README.txt

 		display_array.cpp = Displays an array of integers given the array address and length.
 (To be used in program to confirm user input).

+		r.sh = Bash script for assembling, compiling, and linking the program

 	Status: Complete (as of 2020-Oct-04).
 No errors found after extensive testing.